damon-murdoch/ps-to-json/readme.md

 which add new sets you would like to see in the server and I will review them :)

-#### VGC Factory Server
-The VGC Factory Server is located [here](https://brisbanebuzzwoles.psim.us).

-### Future Features
-In future, I would like to make allowances for the following tags:
-Shiny: True/False
-Level: 1-100
-Any other relevant tags which may be applied.

 ### Credits
 VGC Factory Sets have been sourced, in no particular order from:
 * Smogon Usage Stats ([link](https://smogon.com/stats))